-The Vagabond Press issued a new edition of Lives, Lucas Hunt's first collection of poetry, in the winter of 2012.
+Vagabond Press released a new edition of Lives, Lucas Hunt's first collection of poetry, in the winter of 2012.
 The original edition was published in 2006, and sold out.
 Lives is a rich aesthetic experience, full of humor, heart, and spirit.
-It reflects a world in which action is directly responsible for earthly fortunes, and where people laugh even as they struggle to find happiness.
-Lives is about how ordinary and profound things work together, and how our dreams conflict with despair and death.
+It depicts a world where action is responsible for fortunes, and people laugh as they struggle to find happiness.
+Lives is about ordinary and profound things, and dreams that conflict with despair.
 It is a celebration of human passion, and the desire to say something true.

 What the Sea Stole

 Hold tide, hold your copious motions for a minute